CBI Closes 9 Special Vyapam Courts, to Shift Cases for Better Monitoring

 He said these cities have full-fledged legal teams and officials like special prosecutors, pairavi officers among others can ensure better monitoring of the cases.

-"Voluminous records will be presented during the trial of the cases.
-The very nature of the cases require examination and cross-examination by cybercrime and legal experts which will be easy in cities where the CBI has its own infrastructure," he said.
+"Voluminous records will be presented during the trials.
+The very nature of the cases requires examination and cross-examination by cyber crime and legal experts which will be easy in cities where the CBI has its own infrastructure," he said.

 The scam is related to manipulation in the selection process for government colleges and jobs conducted by the Madhya Pradesh professional examination board or Madhya Pradesh Vyavsayik Pariksha Mandal (Vyapam).
 It involved the impersonation of candidates, rampant copying, blank answer sheets and fake marks.